 For citizens born in the United States, a replacement card only requires one document.
-For citizens born in another country, show proof of citizenship.
-Temporary replacement card request shall provide proof of identity paperwork.
+For citizens born in another country show proof of citizenship.
+Temporary replacement card requests shall provide proof of identity paperwork.

 - Current U.S. Driver’s License, State ID or Passport (showing full legal name, date of birth (age), and physical attributes (height, weight, eye color) with a corresponding picture of yourself (attached to one of these documents).

 - Non-citizens must include their foreign passport and U.S. Immigration documents (status of immigrations, whether an exchange student or an exchange visitor from the DHS).

 If you do not have the above documents to show proof of identity, other acceptable forms may include a Military ID, a Certificate of Naturalization, an employee, school, health insurance, or a Medicaid card.
-In addition, a certified copy of medical or school records, along with a decree of a final adoption record.
+Also, a certified copy of medical or school records, along with a decree of a final adoption record.
 Check with the SSA office to verify and comply.

 The SSA only allows three replacement card requests per year.
-In addition, an individual can only make up to ten per lifetime.
+Also, an individual can only make up to ten per lifetime.
 Of course, there are exceptions to this rule.
 If you have a questionable situation, contact the SSA for more information on these rules and guidelines.

 What is a My Social Security Account

 If you are eligible, you can set up a personal, online account with the Social Security Administration (SSA).
 The purpose of this account serves several purposes, such as filling out the electronic paperwork to complete your replacement Social Security application.
 After completion, you can remain up to date on its status.

 Apply Online for a My Social Security Account

 Unfortunately, the SSA does not accept all interested applicants.
 If you run into issues, there are several underlying factors to understand.

 Perhaps, your dealings (communication, such as a recent replacement application or a name change) with the SSA is not current.
 Under their instructional guidelines, this may prevent you from setting up an account over your computer.
 In this scenario, you must visit your nearest SSA office.